lddurbin/daily-culture-bot/README.md

 - **🎲 Random Selection**: Different artworks and poems every time with true randomization
 - **📊 Rich Metadata**: Style, medium, museum, origin, and more for each artwork
 - **🎭 Cultural Experience**: Combine visual art with literary art for a complete cultural experience
+- **📧 Email Delivery**: Send artwork and poem content via email with HTML and plain text formats

 ## 🏗️ Architecture